mikeyzazula/SchoolAssignments/wordifier/README.txt

 # description of files

 Program 3 - The 'main' program that everything is called from.
-Calls the main in it as well as the  huffman algorithim.
+Calls the main in it as well as contains the  huffman algorithim.

 Heap : Contains the heap class and needed heap functions such as mineapify, insert, and delete that are used to implement huffman encoding.